Life Insurance After Prostate Cancer

 Stage 5- Declined- See Guaranteed Issue Options

-You Still Need to Wait Before Applying!
+You Still Need to Wait Before Applying for the Coverage!

 Waiting before throwing out life insurance applications is also a key tip.
 Typically, regardless of the treatment method you underwent for your cancer, the life insurance company will want a minimum of 1 year to be passed before approving a life insurance application.
 This is because they need to verify the treatment is working and look at all the factors we discussed such as what is your current PSA level and Gleason score, and did any other complications arise following the cancer?